LiLabAtVT/OomyceteRoot/Step01:ReadMapping/READ.md

 refdata-Arabidopsis_Pcapsici_MultiRef/
 This folder contains the combined indices and annotations required for read alignment and UMI counting.

-**🧫 Step 5: Run Cell Ranger Count for Infected and Non-Infected Samples**
+**🧫 Step 5: Run Cell Ranger Count for Infected Samples using Multi-Species Reference Genome**

 This step performs read alignment and UMI quantification for each single-nucleus RNA-seq sample using the multi-species reference genome created in Step 4.
 The same reference allows simultaneous mapping to both Arabidopsis thaliana (host) and Phytophthora capsici (pathogen).